 Your subscribers will stay on your list as long as they see value in your communication – that’s why over time you can build a huge email list that brings impressive revenue.

-With marketing automation, you can build custom workflows for your email marketing campaigns.
-You can easily create any kind of campaign by using a drag-and-drop editor to program the communication flow with the available conditions, actions, and filters.
+With marketing automation, you can build custom workflows for your campaigns.
+You can easily create any kind of automated email marketing campaign by using a drag-and-drop editor to program the communication flow with the available conditions, actions, and filters.

 Email marketing keeps on bringing the highest return on investment of all online marketing channels.
+This is something we’ve seen first hand & that came out in the study we’ve conducted along with Smart Insights (see the chart below).
 This results from all of the factors mentioned above.
 If you run and measure your email marketing activities the right way, they’ll become a proven source of revenue for your business.
-Here’s the data-backed answer to why email remains the best marketing channel.

 What’s the average email marketing ROI?

-According to a 2018 study by Litmus, email marketing’s return on investment is 38:1 on average.
-Statistically, if you invest $1 in your email marketing activities, you’ll get $38 in return.
+According to a 2019 study by DMA, email marketing’s return on investment is 42:1 on average.
+Statistically, if you invest $1 in your email marketing activities, you’ll get $42 in return.

 Of course, this is not a fixed number – it’s an average.
 The return of investment in your company will depend on various factors, e.g.: